Beker Fabian

-Beker Fabian or the Waufarer Poet (namesake of the famous poet Gustavo Adolfo Bécquer), in Peru Beker Simón Fabián De Lao, is a Peruvian poet and writer and naturalized Italian.
+Beker Fabian or the Waufarer Poet, born Beker Simón Fabián De Lao, is a naturalized Italian Peruvian poet and writer.
 He is active in Peru, where he promotes diffusion of literature among young people, with literary events and poetry contests in the schools of the Andean and Amazon areas – where the mass media (including internet) still arrive with difficulty – and also in Italy, where he strives to highlight in his work and in social and literary events, the importance of dialogue and mutual exchange between different cultures, and he supports the integration of migrants and people with disabilities in the social structure.